PandhereAnu10/Technical_Assessment/README.md

   <br>

 ```
  ✅ Note: Don't Confuse between <tr> tag as we're using it to specify thead & td also.
-We're using only tr to store data row wise and with wach entry.
+We're using only tr to store data row wise and with each entry.
 ```

 <br>